Washington University School of Medicine: History

-Medical classes were first held at Washington University in 1891 after the St. Louis Medical College decided to affiliate with the University, establishing a Medical Department.
-Robert S. Brookings, a University benefactor from its earliest days, devoted much of his work and philanthropy to Washington University and made the improvement of the Medical Department one of his primary objectives.
+Medical classes were first held at Washington University in 1891 after the St. Louis Medical College decided to affiliate with the university, establishing a Medical Department.
+Robert S. Brookings, a university benefactor from its earliest days, devoted much of his work and philanthropy to Washington University and made the improvement of the Medical Department one of his primary objectives.
 This stemmed from concern after an early 1900s Carnegie Foundation report derided the organization and quality of the Medical Department.

 Following a trend in medical education across the country, research and the creation of new knowledge became a stated objective in a 1906 course catalog for the Medical Department.
-For Brookings and the University, incorporating the Medical Department into a separate School of Medicine seemed to be the next logical step.
+For Brookings and the university, incorporating the Medical Department into a separate School of Medicine seemed to be the next logical step.
 This process began in 1914 when facilities were moved to their current location in St. Louis's Central West End neighborhood in 1914, and was completed in 1918 with the official naming of the School of Medicine.
 Of note, the first female faculty member is believed to have been biochemist and physiologist Ethel Ronzoni Bishop, who became an assistant professor in 1923.

 The Medical School began its escalation from regional renown in the 1940s, a decade when two groups of faculty members received Nobel Prizes, in 1944 and 1947.
 In 1947, Gerty Cori, a professor at the School of Medicine, became the first woman to win a Nobel Prize in Physiology or Medicine.
 Professors Carl and Gerty Cori became Washington University's fifth and sixth Nobel laureates for their discovery of how glycogen is broken down and resynthesized in the body.

 In 1950, a Cancer Research Building was completed, the first major addition to the School of Medicine since its 1914 move and one of several buildings added in the decade.

+The work of the Masters and Johnson team researching human sexual response began in 1957 in the Department of Obstetrics and Gynecology, continuing at the independent not-for-profit research institution they founded in St. Louis in 1964.

 In the 1960s the School of Medicine diversified its student body, graduating its first African-American student and substantially increasing the percentage of graduating students who are female to nearly half.

 In March 2020, Washington University School of Medicine announced the construction of a new $616 million, 11-story, 609,000-square-foot neuroscience research building which will sit at the eastern edge of the Medical Campus in the Cortex Innovation Community.
 Construction of the building finished in 2023.